HTML Gaming for Core Gamers

 This is a big question I've been struggling with since trying to produce and move into the video game development world.
 It always seemed to me that this is something that JavaScript and HTML game developers needed to clear up to their audience.
 When I talk to core gamers about the subject of HTML games, they respond with the same sorts of thoughts that plague me:

-- I’m a fan of deeper gameplay, not so much casual gaming.* I only play games on my TV console, so that doesn’t really apply to me.
+- I'm not a big Facebook gamer, so they don't really have a future for me.* I'm a fan of deeper gameplay, not so much casual gaming.* I only play games on my TV console, so that doesn't really apply to me.

 Up until PAX, I figured these were the questions that needed to be addressed head on when we made a game.
 I even noticed that a "Lessons Learned from Five Years of HTML Game Development" panel was scheduled.
 When I talk about HTML gaming, people hear "HTML" and they associate web.
 I need my game to get past that.
 How is anyone going to do that?